MH17 investigators name four suspects to face murder charges | DW | 19.06.2019

 Trial to start next year

-"This is the start of the Dutch criminal proceedings," a representative of the Joint Investigation Team (JIT) said on Wednesday.
+"This is the start of the Dutch criminal proceedings," Wilbert Paulissen, chief constable of the Netherlands National Police and representative of the Joint Investigation Team (JIT) said on Wednesday.

 The men will face murder charges at trial in the Netherlands in March 2020.
 Officials also said they would issue international arrest warrents for the suspects.